gmherb/envtab/README.md

 ![diagram](diagram.png "Take control of your environment")

 `envtab` aims to be your goto tool for working with environment variables.
 Organize sets of environment variables into loadouts.
 A loadout is a collection of environment variables that can be exported into the shell.
-Loadouts are named, provided a description, and can be assigned tags. `envtab` stores these loadouts in your `$HOME` directory (`~/.envtab`)
+Loadouts are named, optionally tagged, and can include a description. `envtab` stores these loadouts in your `$HOME` directory (`~/.envtab`)

 ## Usage